stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/troubleshoot.md

 !!! warning "Please provide relevant information"

-    We need to understand the issue you're facing, and in most cases, we need to be able to reproduce it, so it could be diagnosed and addressed.
+    We need to understand the issue you're facing, and in most cases, **we need to be able to reproduce it**, so it could be diagnosed and addressed.
     Please make sure to provide enough information so we could help you in the best possible way.